MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-index.md

 In order to comply with common enterprise security and governance nonfunctional requirements, the baseline architecture should be expanded upon for production workloads using enterprise hardening patterns.
 An example of a NFR might be that the solution is required to use federated resources managed by central teams.
 Effective communication of your requirements with those teams is crucial to avoid disruptions.

-Refer to this architecture that deploys an enterprise hardened implementation, extending the ["Hub and spoke"](/azure/architecture/networking/architecture/hub-spoke-vwan-architecture) topology according to the principles of [Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/).
+Refer to this architecture that deploys an enterprise hardened implementation, extending the ["Hub and spoke"](/azure/architecture/networking/architecture/hub-spoke-vwan-architecture) topology according to the principles of [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).

 Some sample requirements that should be communicated with central teams are annotated with "Platform team" notes.